China urges U.S. and Russian nuclear cuts and progress in Iran talks | Politics

 - Country:

+U.S. disarmament ambassador Robert Wood took the floor at the Geneva forum to urge China to engage in bilateral talks on risk reduction and strategic stability, in line with previous statements.
+"To date, China has rebuffed U.S. efforts to initiate bilateral talks on risk reduction and strategic stability," Wood said.

+Wang said "unilateral bullying acts of the United States" were the root cause of the Iranian nuclear issue.
+In 2018, then-President Donald Trump withdrew the United States from world powers' 2015 accord with Iran designed to deny it the ability to build nuclear weapons, then reimposed harsh U.S. sanctions on Tehran.

-He said that as nuclear talks between Iran and the United States in Vienna were in a "final sprint", parties to the 2015 big-power agreement with Iran, the JPCOA, must redouble diplomatic efforts to "bring the JCPOA back on track".
-Then-president Donald Trump withdrew the United States from the deal in 2018.
-U.S. disarmament ambassador Robert Wood urged China to engage in talks on risk reduction and strategic stability, saying he regretted that U.S. efforts have been "rebuffed".
+"To return to the deal, lifting sanctions on Iran first is the natural thing to do," Wang said.
+As talks between Iran and the United States in Vienna to revive the 2015 deal were in a "final sprint", parties to the accord must redouble diplomatic efforts to "bring the JCPOA back on track", Wang said, using the agreement's official acronym.

 ALSO READ